tonethar/IGME-430-Fall-2024/projects/project-1-checkpoint.md

 - Choose ONE ["Data Set"](project-1.md#ii-files) file as the primary data for your app **OR**
 - If you would like to utilize a dataset that covers something other than the provided datasets you are welcome to do so.
 However, there are a few things you must confirm before you can use it:
-    1. Thedatamustbeinproper.jsonformat
+    1. The data must be in the JSON format, in a **.json** file
-    2. Thedatasetmusthavesomeamountofdatanesting.Thatmeanstheremustbe an object or array nested inside of the individual data objects.
+    2. The data set must have some amount of data nesting.
+That means there must be an object or array nested inside of the individual data objects
-    3. Youmustunderstandhowthatdataisorganizedandbeabletoproperlyparseit with JavaScript.
+    3. You must understand how that data is organized and be able to properly parse it with JavaScript
     4. Once you have confirmed the above 3 things, send the dataset to the Prof for final approval

+---

+## V. Re-implement the `/quotes` endpoint